kakrusch/docana-project-luka/README.md

 <div align="justify">

-We got all the OKs in each subreddits and got a list of all the oks that appeared in every single subreddit (more than 5 times to generate mostly good embeddings).
+We got all the OKs in each subreddit and received a list of all the OKs that appeared in every single subreddit (more than 5 times to generate mostly good embeddings).

 </div>